 A short affirmation meditation by Joseph Stingley

-- Meditation is one of the most effective ways to inner peace, loss of judging self, and development to let things happen rather than make them happen.
+- Biblical Meditation considers God’s acts and His unconditional love for us, bringing inner peace, loss of self-judgement, and acceptance to let things happen rather than make them happen.

-- Meditation help to identify and let go of stress-inducing habits, including depression and anxiety.
+- Biblical Meditation reveals God’s promises, helping us let go of stress-inducing habits, depression, and anxiety.

-- Meditation allows you to find peace in every moment.
+- Biblical Meditation allows you to find peace in every moment, resting in God.

 Find a comfortable seated position.